 - 4 tablespoons (1/2 stick) unsalted butter

-- 2 tablespoons coarsely chopped fresh sage, plus about 8 leaves
+- 8 to 10 leaves coarsely chopped fresh sage, plus about 8 whole leaves

-Stir together spinach puree, egg yolks, cheeses, 2 tablespoons flour, nutmeg, 1 teaspoon salt, and pepper in a bowl.
+- Stir together spinach puree, cheeses, salt, pepper, egg yolks, nutmeg, and 2 tablespoons flour in a bowl.

-Mound 1 cup flour on a cutting board.
+- Mound remaining 1/2 cup flour on a cutting board.
 Using floured hands, gently shape 1 tablespoon spinach mixture into a small log.
 Drop it into the flour, and quickly roll to coat lightly.
 Transfer to a baking sheet that's lightly dusted with semolina.
 Repeat.
-Refrigerate, uncovered, until ready to cook (up to overnight).
+Refrigerate, uncovered, for 1 hour or until ready to cook (up to overnight).

-Meanwhile, warm 4 plates.
-Melt butter in a small skillet over medium-high heat.
+- Meanwhile, warm 4 plates.
+Melt butter in a small skillet over medium-high heat until dark golden brown.
 Stir in chopped sage and the sage leaves.
-Add 1 1/2 tablespoons gnudi cooking water, reduce heat to low, and cook for 5 minutes.
-Season with salt and pepper.
+Add a little gnudi cooking water to the sauce to loosen.

-Use a slotted spoon to remove gnudi from water shake off excess water, and transfer to plates.
-Drizzle with sage butter.
+- Use a slotted spoon to remove gnudi, shaking off excess water, and transfer to plates.
+Drizzle with sage butter and sprinkle with Parmigiano-Reggiano.
 Serve immediately.